Mystic-Game-Studio/cardgame/rules.md

 #### Creatures

 Creatures are the ones doing the fighting.
 They can be used to attack or to defend your lifepoints.
-Each creature defines it's on cost.
-You can spawn one creature per turn.
-Each creature can be summoned either in attack position or defense position.
-When summoning a creature in defensive position, it will be placed face down.
+Each creature defines it's mana cost.
+You can spawn as many creatures per turn as you mana pool allows.
+A creature can either be placed in face-up or face-down position.
+A creature can only attack if it is in face-up position.
+A creature can't attack in the same turn that you flipped it into face-up position or placed it.
+If there's at least one creature on your field, your enemy can't attack your lifepoints.
+If a face-down creature is attacked, then you have to flip it.

-A creature has attack (ATK) and defense (DEF) values.
-If the creature is in attack position, the ATK will be used, otherwise the DEF will be used.
-A creature can only attack if it is in attack position.
-If two creatures in attack position fight eachother, the winning creature will deal the difference in ATK as damage to the players lifepoints and destroy the weaker creature.
+A creature only has one stat, called `Power`.
+Power is it's attack strength, defense strength and lifepoints at once.
+If two creatures fight, both will lose power in the amount of the enemy creatures power.
+If the power drops to 0, the creatures die.

-If the losing creature was in defensive position, no damage will be dealt to the losing player.
-If two creatures with an equal strength fight each other, no damage will be dealt and no creature will be sent to the graveyard.
-If the attacking creature attacks a stronger creature that is in defensive position, the player takes the difference in strength as damage.
+If a creature directly attacks the player, it will not lose any power.
+Only the player will receive damage.

 Each creature card can belong into groups.
 Such a group may for example be one of the following: